-- As stand-alone units, with control either at the unit or from a wall sensor. - In a client-server relationship, where client units follow the server unit for some or all functions. - Controlled as part of a network using a centralized building automation system.
+- As stand-alone units, with control either at the unit or from a wall sensor. - In a server-client relationship, where server units follow the client unit for some or all functions. - Controlled as part of a network using a centralized building automation system.